nplinden/ndmanager/README.md

 By default the `list` command shows a subset of what is available on the website, and shows you a convenient short name in the first column.
 To get the entire list of available libraries you can add the `--all` tag to the command.

-You can then install any library you want with the `ndf install` command, providing a `-j` tag following by an integer allows you parallelize the process:
+You can then install any library you want with the `ndf install` command, providing a `-j` tag followed by an integer allows you parallelize the process:

 ```console
 $ ndf install jeff33 -j 10